 11 Dairy Free Formulas: The Easy Guide for parents

 Extensively Hydrolysed Formula (eHF)

-Extensively hydrolysed formula contains cows milk protein that has been broken down slightly (or hydrolysed).
-The protein is in these formulas is broken into smaller peptides instead of being in a long chain.
+Extensively hydrolysed formula contains cows milk protein but it is broken down into smaller peptides instead of the long chain of proteins found in regular formula.
 This makes the protein less allergenic.

 - Aptamil pepti